ARTICLES OF INCORPORATION

 1. No part of the net earnings of the Corporation shall be distributed to its Members, Directors, Officers, or other private persons.

 2. The Corporation shall not carrying on propaganda, or attempt to influence legislation, and the Corporation shall not participate in, or intervene in (including the publishing or distribution of statements) any political campaign on behalf of any candidate for public office.

-3. Not withstanding any other provisions of these Articles the Corporation shall not carry on any other activities not permitted to be carried on by an organization exempt from Federal income tax under section 501(c)(3) of the Internal Revenue Code or corresponding section of any future federal tax code.
+3. Not withstanding any other provisions of these Articles the Corporation shall not carry on any other activities not permitted by an organization exempt from Federal income tax under section 501(c)(3) of the Internal Revenue Code or corresponding section of any future federal tax code.

 Upon the dissolution of the Corporation, the Board of Directors:

 (1) Shall pay or make provision for the payment of all liabilities of the Corporation.